Navigating Campus Construction: College O&M

 Learn at least two different routes to get to each building

-There’s nothing more frustrating than starting to walk to class and discovering that construction is blocking my path, so I make sure to learn at least two different routes to get to each building on campus.
-Since I’ve been on campus for so long, I can easily figure out alternative routes based on surrounding roads, but other helpful methods include asking friends and the Disability Services office for the best ways to get to certain buildings with a mobility aid.
-Another thing I like to note is the nearest campus shuttle stop to my favorite buildings, so if needed I can easily hop on the campus shuttle which stops right near my building.
+I jokingly tell prospective students that the unofficial mascot for our college is the construction crane, and a lot of my classmates agree!
+It isn’t uncommon to encounter construction while I am walking to class, so I make sure to learn at least two different routes to get to each building on campus.
+As I have become more familiar with campus over time, I can easily figure out alternative routes based on surrounding roads, but other helpful methods include asking friends and the Disability Services office for directions or accessible routes.
+Another thing I like to note is the nearest campus shuttle stop to buildings I go to frequently, so if needed I can easily hop on the campus shuttle which stops right near my dorm.

 Related links